-40 Adventurous Brush Up Hairstyle Ideas + How to Cut & Style
+40 Adventurous Brush Up Hairstyle Ideas + How to Style Guide

 Your most complete informational guide with a dose of hair inspiration

 Even if you don’t know it by name, you’ve probably seen the brush up hairstyle in action.
 With its uniquely tousled appearance, it’s becoming one of the year’s most iconic men’s hairstyles.

 With a brush up hairstyle, the hair on the top of the head is styled upward in a messy fashion.
 The sides and the back are cut short with either an undercut, fade, or taper.
 This gives a similar appearance to the quiff.
 Whereas only the front of the hair is styled in the quiff, the whole top is styled in the brush up hairstyle.

 If the pompadour of the ’50s was given an ultra-modern update, it would look like this.
 The slick gelled look, the choppy texture, and the military fade are all giving off major tough-guy vibes.

 Thick hair brush-ups are the best as they stand easily and the volume looks so dense.
 The sides here are slit-shaved with sides also having a high faded with lineup faded.
 The key is using some products on top of the hair with bring being brushed up.

 A low fade paired with a thick brushed-up top makes your hair look fuller and denser.
 Just add a bit of texture to the top and you’re good to go.

 Versatility of a brush-up is quite unparalleled especially the variation it gives is unbeatable.
 The top is slightly brushed up here with sides being tapered for that top to pop out.
 The fade is nowhere to be seen so as to avoid that very neat look.

 Do you want to rock this look?
 Quite easy, flatten the top and the blow-dry from the front so that the hair goes up with some product to help it stay there.
 That side part texture does do wonders with tapering on the sides with a balancer beard to rescue!